mmeendez8/mmeendez8.github.io/_posts/2019-01-19-vae-theory.md

 categories: [Machine Learning, Deep Learning]
 ---

 Generative models are one of the cooler branches of Deep Learning.
-During last weeks Generative Adversarial Networks (GANs) have been present in a large number of posts (most of them related with Nvidia’s last work).
+During the last few weeks Generative Adversarial Networks (GANs) have been present in a large number of posts (most of them related with Nvidia's last work).
 Thanks to this I realized that, although I had studied generative models at University, I had never code even one of them!
 So I decide to change this panorama and spend a couple hours (re)learning about Variational Autoencoders.
 In these series of posts, I will try to transmit and also provide useful resources which I have found and feel the need to share!
 You can read the other posts in this series here:

 - [Post 2: VAEs!
 Generating images with Tensorflow]({% post_url 2019-01-24-vae-tensorflow %})
 - [Post 3: Generating FIFA 19 players with VAEs and Tensorflow]({% post_url 2019-02-06-vae-fifa %})